-North Ayrshire Council is committed to the well-being and educational development of all learners.
-The process of inclusion requires all involved in the business of learning and teaching to demonstrate commitment, innovation and flexibility in order to ensure that all children and young people have access to quality learning opportunities and experiences.
+North Ayrshire Council is committed to supporting the well-being and educational progress of all learners including those with Additional support needs.
+Including learners requires all staff to demonstrate commitment, innovation and flexibility in order to ensure that all children and young people have access to quality learning opportunities and experiences.
 Our Inclusion Strategy states that: